-NOTES: AS: Active surveillance; RP: Radical prostatectomy; IMRT: Intensity-modulated radiation therapy; XRT: external beam radiation therapy; WW: Watchful waiting
+NOTES: AS: Active surveillance; RP: Radical prostatectomy; IMRT: Intensity-modulated radiation therapy; XRT: external beam radiation therapy; WW: Watchful waiting; CaP: Prostate cancer

-Model Results
+Base Case Model Results

-Clinical outcomes
+Clinical Outcomes

-For men at age 65 with low-risk prostate cancer, additional life expectancy with either active surveillance or radical prostatectomy is approximately 16 years.
+Under the assumption that active surveillance and prostatectomy confer equal survival, men at age 65 with low-risk prostate cancer have an additional life expectancy of approximately 16 years with either form of management.
 Complications and side effects reduce the final total of quality-adjusted life years.

-A flowchart of the progression of visits, biopsies, and decisions to enter into definitive treatment for patients beginning on active surveillance is displayed in Figure ES3 below.
-Among men on active surveillance, the likelihood of receiving definitive treatment is 30%, 46%, and 54% after 5, 10, and 15 years respectively, and 61% over a lifetime.
+A flowchart based on model results of the progression of visits, biopsies, and decisions to enter into definitive treatment for patients aged 65 beginning on active surveillance is displayed in Figure ES3 below.
+Among men on active surveillance, the likelihood of receiving definitive treatment is 28%, 45%, and 54% after 5, 10, and 15 years respectively, and 61% over a lifetime.
 Decisions to opt for definitive treatment are driven by approximately equal proportions of men with Gleason progression on surveillance biopsy, increases in PSA doubling time or other PSA-related findings, and patient choice without objective findings of disease progression.
-By year 15, men on active surveillance will have had, on average, approximately 30 visits and 2.5 biopsies.
-These numbers reflect an average that includes the experience of the entire cohort, more than 50% of whom will have moved into definitive treatment by 15 years.
+By year 15, men on active surveillance will have had, on average, approximately 26 visits and 2.5 biopsies.
+These numbers reflect an average that includes the experience of the entire cohort; after adjustment for attrition due to mortality, more than 50% of patients originally on surveillance will have moved into definitive treatment by 15 years.

 Figure ES3.
-Schematic flowchart of 5, 10-, and 15-year cumulative visits, biopsies, and treatment decisions of among a cohort of 65 year-old men beginning active surveillance for low-risk, clinically-localized prostate cancer.
+Schematic flowchart of 5, 10-, and 15-year cumulative visits, biopsies, all-cause and disease-specific mortality, and treatment decisions of among a cohort of 65 year-old men beginning active surveillance for low-risk, clinically-localized prostate cancer.
+Data derived from ICER decision-analytic model.

 For men treated with radical prostatectomy, the model results showed a risk of perioperative death of 0.4%, reflecting the parameter input from the ICER systematic review.
-The risk of developing ED following radical prostatectomy is 31%; the risk of urinary incontinence is 9%.
+The risk of developing new ED following radical prostatectomy is 31%; the risk of urinary incontinence is 9%.
 These estimates are lower than those produced by the ICER review, as they reflect incidence over and above the underlying risk of these conditions due to age and comorbidity.
 Inclusion of higher estimates would likely magnify the quality-of-life effects already observed with active surveillance (see below).
-A small number of men on active surveillance who ultimately receive IMRT will have increased risks for ED and proctitis.
-A table summarizing the key rates for both short-term and long-term side effects for radical prostatectomy and active surveillance in men aged 65 and 55 is shown in Table ES3 below.
+Among the men on active surveillance who ultimately receive IMRT, there are small increased risks for ED, incontinence, and proctitis.
+A table summarizing the key rates for both short-term and long-term side effects for radical prostatectomy and active surveillance in men aged 65 and 55 is shown in Table ES3 on the following page.